Residents Associations of Epsom and Ewell

 The Residents Associations of Epsom and Ewell is a local political party in the borough of Epsom and Ewell in Surrey, England.
 They have held majority control of Epsom and Ewell Borough Council since its formation in 1937.
 The party is sometimes recorded as Other in national results lists and otherwise recorded alongside residents associations with a single Articles of Association.
 It consists of ward or multiple ward based residents associations with their own candidate selection rules.
 These include Ewell Court Residents' Association, Epsom Town Residents' Association and West Ewell and Ruxley Residents’ Association.

 Since the 2023 Epsom and Ewell Borough Council election, the Residents Association has controlled the council.

 History

 The majority of Residents' Associations were formed from the expansion of housing provision in the 1930s, with the aim of bettering the lives of residents and forming a community.
 This tradition of forming residents' groups on new developments in the borough continues today, such as with Clarendon Park Residents' Association, which was formed in 2001.

 Traditionally, throughout the UK, local councillors would stand as independents.
 However, throughout the 20th century, it became common for councillors to be elected with a party affiliation.
 Today, Epsom and Ewell Borough Council and Uttlesford District Council in Essex are the only two councils in England where Residents' Associations have overall control.
+In 2017, the party faced criticism from the Conservatives for standing candidates to the county council outside where they lived, but said they were focussing of safety, fly-tipping, and finances.